danchitnis/webgl-plot/README.md

 **Static**: Enables rapid pan and zoom capability for inspecting very large datasets.
 See the [static example](https://danchitnis.github.io/webgl-plot-examples/vanilla/static.html)

-## Thick Lines are now supported! 🥳
+## Thick Lines

 However notice that due to computation of the line data points, the performance of the thick lines is nearly _6 times slower_ than the normal lines.
 Only use thick lines when you need to see the lines clearly for example when highlighting a specific line.
 Further information can be found below.
 For benchmarking, see the [benchmark](https://github.com/danchitnis/webgl-plot#benchmark) section.

+## Python vesrion now released!! 🥳

+See [pyglplot](https://github.com/danchitnis/pyglplot) for the python equivalent of this library.
+However, please notice the python version is at its early stages.

 ## Getting started